Quebec Immigrant Investor Program

 - Identification of donor and proof of their financial capacity to make donations, as well as the origination of the funds used for donations.

 The Quebec Immigrant Investor Program document checklist is clearly very extensive.
-At Canada Investor Immigration, our partner law firm works alongside you to ensure you can produce and acquire all of the necessary documentation in the most efficient manner.
+At Davies Immigration Law, our partner law firm works alongside you to ensure you can produce and acquire all of the necessary documentation in the most efficient manner.
 Your immigration attorney is fully committed to your success and will guide you in every step of the QIIP application process.

 What Proof Is Required to Establish the Investment Has Been Made?